pdxcat/Get-LogonHistory/README.txt

 =====================

 A PowerShell module containing a function that takes logon data and pipes it into a PostgreSQL database.
+It was necessary to make this a function instead of a script so it could handle pipeline input.

 Usage: